 Local elections are heating up as we plunge into the coldest days of winter.

-Over the past few weeks, members of the Minneapolis City Council have started to announce whether or not they will run for reelection in the fall, and four democratic challengers have emerged so far in the mayoral race against two-term Mayor Jacob Frey.
+Over the past few months, most members of the Minneapolis City Council have announced whether or not they will run for reelection in the fall, and five democratic challengers have emerged in the mayoral race against two-term Mayor Jacob Frey.
 At least two of the City’s 13 ward seats will be open due to councilmembers stepping away from local politics or seeking higher office.

 Two of Frey's mayoral challengers currently hold office: Minnesota Sen. Omar Fateh and Ward 11 Councilmember Emily Koski.